 The Partnership Brokers Association (PBA) was established in 2012 as the world’s first professional body for those managing and developing multi-stakeholder collaboration processes.
 It is a non-profit, social business registered in the UK with a focus on vocational training.
 PBA is a Company Limited by Guarantee (Company No. 7814169).
 Our registered address is Acre House, 11/15 William Road London, NW1 3ER, United Kingdom.

-Our postal is Trigonos, Plas Baladeulyn, Nantlle, Caernarfon, Gwynedd, LL54 6BW, Wales, United Kingdom.
+Our postal address is Trigonos, Plas Baladeulyn, Nantlle, Caernarfon, Gwynedd, LL54 6BW, Wales, United Kingdom.

 How do we collect information from you?

-We obtain information about you when you participate in our training courses and programmes, use our website, for example, when you contact us about products and services, to make a donation, or if you register to receive our newsletters.
+We obtain information about you when you participate in our training courses and programmes, use our website, contact us about products and services or to make a donation, or if you register to receive our journal.

 What type of information is collected from you?

-The personal information we collect might include your name, address, email address, IP address, and information regarding what training courses or other information you are interested in and why and which web pages are accessed and when.
+The personal information we collect might include your name, address, email address, IP address, information you are interested in and why and which web pages you accessed and when.